Israel’s pivot to the right brings unprecedented crackdown on freedom of speech

 Witnesses to the raid said police were looking for any book containing the word “Palestine,” a Palestinian flag, its colors, or any symbol of Palestinian national or political identity.

-“You could be… running one of the most international bookshops of the city, and within the 30 minutes, you are in a dungeon underground in a detention center, and everyone is shoving and kicking you, and you have very little rights whatsoever,” Muna, a Palestinian from Jerusalem, told CNN from his home, where he was under house arrest at the time.
+“You could be… running one of the most international bookshops of the city, and within the 30 minutes, you are in a dungeon underground in a detention center, and everyone is shoving and kicking you, and you have very little rights whatsoever,” Muna, a Palestinian from Jerusalem, told CNN before the second raid from his home, where he was under house arrest at the time.

 Muna spent two days in custody and was under house arrest for five days, after which he was not allowed to be in his bookshop for another two weeks.
 The charges against him were downgraded from incitement to “disrupting public order,” he says.

+During Tuesday’s raid, Ahmad Muna said police confiscated books by Noam Chomsky, as well as historians Ilan Pappé and Rashid Khalidi.

-The raid has alarmed not only Israeli activists but also Israelis in general.
+The raids have alarmed not only Israeli activists but also Israelis in general.
 Critics warn it sets a dangerous precedent in a country whose prime minister calls it the “only democracy in the Middle East.”
 They argue that voices critical of Israel’s war in Gaza – and the staggering death toll it has caused – are increasingly being silenced through intimidation and legal action.

 “What happened in the bookstore… should be a red light, a very strong red light for all of us,” said Gideon Levy, a veteran Israeli journalist who was once a prominent voice in Israel’s left but has become increasingly marginalized in the national discourse.
 He is often seen on international news channels but now says he is no longer invited to give interviews on Israeli television.